Ruins of Mahakanadarawa Gal Palama (Stone Bridge) – මහකනදරා පුරාණ ගල් පාලම නටබුණ්

 Roads and bridges of ancient Sri Lanka

 The most important feature of the ancient Sri Lankan economy was its village level self sufficiency.
 The basic needs of the people were satisfied within the village community.
-Travelling between villages usually took place by foot as people did not usually travel long distances.
+Traveling between villages usually took place by foot as people did not usually travel long distances.
 Therefore there was no need for big roads linking villages.

 However, bigger and better roads were required to link the important administrative and commercial centers.
 During the first few centuries of Anuradhapura era, the main administrative centers were Anuradhapura and Magama in the Ruhuna.
 There was a main road linking these two cities.
 Furthermore, major roads connected Anuradhapura with the ports of Jambukolapattana (Dambakola Patuna) in the Jaffna Peninsula, Mathota or Mahatitta (Manthai) near present day Mannar and Gokanna (Trincomalee).
 These three ports were the most important trade centers in the Rajarata at the time.

-The Anuradhapura-Dambakolapatuna Road went through Rambeva, Omanthai, Pavatkulam and Vavunikulam.
+The Anuradhapura-Dambakolapatuna Road went through Rambewa, Omanthai, Pavatkulam and Vavunikulam.
 This road had several stone bridges including those near Anuradhapura over the Malwatu Oya and another at Pavatkulam over the canal starting from the reservoir.
 Stone beams and slabs of these bridges still exist.
 The most famous site is the remains of a bridge at Periyapulankulama in Anuradhapura, commonly known as Galpalama (Stone Bridge).